ptupitsyn/ptupitsyn.github.io/_posts/2020-11-11-Ignite-on-NET-5.md

 title: Apache Ignite on .NET 5
 ---

-Notes on .NET 5 release and Apache Ignite

-# Ignite + .NET 5

 .NET 5 was released on November 10.
-Preliminary testing shows that Ignite.NET works as expected with the new SDK and all tests pass.
+Preliminary testing shows that Ignite.NET works as expected with the new SDK and all tests pass, except single-file deployment on Linux (see below).
-We'll announce official support for .NET 5 in Ignite 2.10.
+Official support for .NET 5 is coming in Ignite 2.10.

 # Top-level statements